“When do babies start talking?”

 And it tried to calm itself with even more answers.

-You see, we’d come to see this ENT after a roller coaster of a year dealing with about eight back to back ear infections.
+You see, we’d come to see this ENT after a roller coaster of a year dealing with about eight back-to-back ear infections.

-Our pediatrician had referred us to the ENT for further evaluation to see if our son needed ear tubes.
+Our pediatrician referred us to the ENT for further evaluation to see if our son needed ear tubes.

 This year of ear infections had been quite a roller coaster.

 We’d gone through, it seemed all the different antibiotics on the market…